Programme Wednesday 25 September 2024

 • Oral #447 Implementation of the Fear of Recurrence Therapy (FORT) group intervention across Canada: preliminary results - Sophie Lebel, University of Ottawa

-• Oral #452 The Ottawa Clinical Fear of Recurrence (OCFR) measures for clinical fear of recurrence: Streamlining the self-report’s items - Lauriane Giguère, School of Psychology, University of Ottawa
+• Oral #452 The Ottawa Clinical Fear of Recurrence (OCFR) measures for clinical fear of recurrence: Streamlining the self-report’s items - Sophie Lebel, University of Ottawa

 • Oral #458 A clinical pathway for fear of cancer recurrence screening, triage and assessment, and stepped care: Results of an online Delphi consensus process - Ben Smith, The Daffodil Centre, The University of Sydney, a joint venture with Cancer Council NSW